blockbridge/blockbridge-kb/guide/proxmox/index.md

 == Authenticated as user proxmox.
 ```

-Create a persistent authorization for use by the Blockbridge storage plugin:
+Create a persistent authorization for use by the Blockbridge storage plugin.

 ```
 root@proxmox-1:~# bb authorization create --notes "Proxmox Cluster token"